 (Related: With the Singapore-Hong Kong Air Travel Bubble Indefinitely Postponed, Singapore Seeks New Partners)

 No overseas travel despite the vaccine

-Health Minister Gan Kim Yong announced on January 21 that international travel is not likely to resume even after everyone has been vaccinated in Singapore.
+Minister for Trade and Industry Gan Kim Yong announced on January 21 that international travel is not likely to resume even after everyone has been vaccinated in Singapore.
 The process of resuming international travel will take place progressively, with Mr Gan comparing it to a “circuit breaker”.